 woodblock colour print

 1829 – 1833

-Intaglio prints uses a method where an image is cut or incised onto a surface and the sunken area traps and holds the ink.
-Usually copper of zinc plates are used as the surface and incisions are made on it which is then coated with a paper.
+Intaglio prints use a method where an image is cut or incised onto a surface and the sunken area traps and hold the ink.
+Usually, copper or zinc plates are used as the surface, and incisions are made on it which is then coated with a paper.
 As the ink settles into the grooves and the surface is wiped clean of ink, the paper has a lot of pressure put on it so the ink can transfer completely.
 The image on the paper then has a 3D looking effect.

 Lithograph (Type of Intaglio print)

 Relief printing is when a printing block has ink on its surface but not on any sunken areas.
 The plates are brought into contact with the paper and the sunken areas leave a black space on the papers.
 Usually, the paper is pressed by hand or with a roller.
-In relief processes, the negative, or non printing part of the block or plate, is either cut or etched away.
-The print looks like it is the positive image and represents the printing surface.
+In relief processes, the negative, or non-printing part of the block or plate, is either cut or etched away.
+The print looks like it is a positive image and represents the printing surface.